profclems/glab/docs/mr.md

 --source          Supply the source branch.
 Otherwise, you will prompt for one. (--source="string") --target          Supply the target branch.
 Otherwise, you will prompt for one. (--target="string") --label           Add label by name.
 Multiple labels should be comma separated.
 Otherwise, you will prompt for one, though optional (--label="string,string")
---assigns         Assign issue to people by their ID.
-Multiple values should be comma separated (--assigns=value,value) --milestone       Add the merge request to a milestone by id. (--milestone=value) --weight          Set weight of merge request
+--assigns         Assign merge request to people by their ID.
+Multiple values should be comma separated (--assigns=value,value)
+--milestone       Add the merge request to a milestone by id. (--milestone=value) --weight          Set weight of merge request
 --epic